percevalw/metanno/docs/tutorials/customize-explorer.md

         "end": e.end_char,
         "label": e.label_,
         "concept": e._.cui,
-        # This is an example.
-Make sure that your data actually has this attribute
+        # This is an example
 +       "negation": e._.negation, #(1)!
     }
     for doc in data
     for e in sorted(doc.spans["entities"])
 ]
 ```

+1. Make sure that your data actually has these attributes.
+You may need to modify the EDS-NLP pipeline to add them (e.g., `nlp.add_pipe("eds.negation")`)

 #### Show these fields